Last updated on September 9th, 2019 at 03:19 am

-One of the major differentiators will be support.
+One of the major differentiators will be supported.
 You want to know if you will have access to quick solutions when you have a problem.

 Every company, regardless of size, is now a potential target for hackers.
 If you are using open-source software, you face additional security risks.
 You will need to develop a plan to keep your data safe.